team-telnyx/telnyx-webrtc-ios/README.md

 ```
 Note : Signing back in, using same credentials will re-enable push notifications.

+### Privacy Manifest
+Support for privacy manifest is add from version 0.1.26

 ### Documentation:
 For more information you can: